pombreda/getpaid/getpaid.core/branches/brandon-no-overrides/src/getpaid/core/doc/off-site-payment-processors.rst

 Off-site Payment Processors
 ===========================

-By definition, an off-site payment processor redirects the user's web browser off-site at some point during the GetPaid checkout process.
+By definition, an “off-site payment processor” redirects the user's web browser off-site at some point during the GetPaid checkout process.
 Writing support for an off-site solution can be a bit complicated, because you have think through every GET and POST that will be involved